Circular Economy

 Solid Waste Management

+Ayala Land prioritizes waste prevention, lower-carbon materials, and material recovery in line with the waste hierarchy.
+Programs include waste segregation, tenant engagement, and compliance training to improve recycling outcomes.
 Each property features dedicated Materials Recovery Facilities (MRFs) to enhance waste sorting and support recycling and composting efforts.

 Food Waste Management